Prospective PhD students are invited to apply to my group in Rice Civil and Environmental Engineering, where I’m starting in January.

 Our core research theme is developing infrastructure management strategies that integrate nonstructural instruments (including insurance, nature-based solutions, early warning systems, and household-scale adaptation) into existing infrastructure to improve near-term system performance while simultaneously increasing capacity to flexibly manage deeply uncertain long-term changes.
 Through generative environmental modeling, uncertainty quantification/characterization, and optimization as well as deep collaboration with academic and community partners, we’re looking for effective and applicable strategies.

 Strong candidates have strong quantitative and critical thinking skills, are curious to explore new ideas, perspectives, and methods, and can clearly articulate their research goals.
-Funding is not tied to a particular project but applicants should articulate interest in mission-oriented basic research that advances the broad themes articulated above.
+Funding is not tied to a particular project but applicants should articulate some specific research questions that align with our mission-oriented basic research and the broad themes described above.

 - Commitment to our mission and values